Polish lender PKO BP actively seeking M&A opportunities - official says

 "We will actively monitor the market situation regarding realistic acquisition opportunities in order to build our additional competencies," he said, adding that it would take too much time to expand through the bank's existing operations.

-On the same call, CFO Bartosz Drabikowski added that bank aims to maintain its dividend policy.
+On the same call, CFO Bartosz Drabikowski said that the bank aims to maintain its dividend policy.

-"Of course, the priority is our stakeholder, our investor, so we will protect elements like dividends," he said, adding that he sees potential for a double-digit return on equity (ROE) in the bank's 2023-2025 strategy horizon.
+"Of course, the priority is our stakeholder, our investor, so we will protect elements like dividends," he said, adding that he sees the potential for the company's return on equity (ROE) to be larger than the previously indicated 12% over its 2023-2025 strategy horizon.

+"We can imagine that...ROE may even have a '2' in front - of course it depends on the assumptions, conditions," he said.

+Drabikowski also suggested the company could buy back some of its shares.

 (Reporting by Maria Gieldon and Patrycja Zaras in Gdansk; Editing by Kirsten Donovan)